Back to Articles

 critical

-A second supply chain attack on Trivy in one month has compromised 75 GitHub Actions version tags and spawned a credential-stealing worm across 47 npm packag...
+A second supply chain attack on Trivy compromised 75 GitHub Actions tags and spawned a credential-stealing worm across 47 npm packages.
+Check your CI pipeline.

 Executive Summary

-The open-source vulnerability scanner Trivy suffered a second supply chain attack in one month.
-Attackers compromised 75 of 76 GitHub Actions version tags for trivy-action and setup-trivy, deploying credential-harvesting payloads to thousands of CI/CD pipelines.
+The open-source vulnerability scanning scanner Trivy suffered a second supply chain attack in one month.
+Attackers compromised 75 of 76 GitHub Actions version tags for trivy-action and setup-trivy, deploying credential theft-harvesting payloads to thousands of CI/CD pipelines.
 Stolen credentials were then used to poison 47 npm packages with a self-propagating worm.
 The TeamPCP threat group is suspected.

 Technical Analysis